 Ann focuses her practice on tort and product liability litigation and has represented clients in product liability, premises liability, negligence, fraud, breach of contract and warranty actions.
 Ann has served as national, regional and trial counsel for several companies, and she has appeared in state and federal courts throughout the United States at both the trial and appellate level.
 She has experience in every aspect of pre-trial and trial activity, including discovery, motion practice, coordination of multidistrict and coordinated litigation, jury and bench trials, appellate practice and settlement negotiations.
 She is experienced in litigation involving accident reconstruction and investigation, product performance and testing, fire cause and origin, material flammability issues, design and construction, and insurance coverage.
 Ann has counseled clients on regulatory compliance issues and product safety management, assisted clients with the evaluation of product literature and formulation of product instructions, labeling and warnings, and has made presentations at the request of clients to nationwide counsel on issues related to product liability litigation and jury research.

-Obtained defense verdict for bus manufacturer in civil trial involving allegations that faulty brakes were responsible for a school bus brash resulting in two fatalities.
+Obtained defense verdict for bus manufacturer in civil trial involving allegations that faulty brakes were responsible for a school bus crash resulting in two fatalities.
 Jury agreed with findings of the National Transportation Safety Board and inspectors that there were no mechanical issues with the brakes at the time of the accident.

 Obtained defense verdict for automobile manufacturer in Saint Louis City Court at trial of product liability claim involving an alleged defect in a vehicle's ignition system resulting in fire.